cucumber-rs/cucumber/book/src/Getting_Started.md

 At this point, while it won't do anything, you should be able to successfully run `cargo test --test example` without errors as long as your `example.rs` has at least a `main()` function.

-Create a directory called `features/` somewhere in your project, in this walkthrough we use root directory.
+Create a directory called to store `.feature` files somewhere in your project, in this walkthrough we use `tests/features/book` directory.
 Put a feature file there, such as `animal.feature`.
 This should contain the Gherkin for a scenario that you want to test.
 Here's a very simple example:

 ```gherkin
 Feature: Animal feature